Neozhou168/Replit-Pandahoho/replit.md

 - Slug is auto-generated from Title
 - Location field is constructed from City and Country
 - Related Venues should be comma-separated venue IDs

+### Venues CSV Format
+Columns: ID (optional), Title, Cover Image URL, Video URL, Type, Country, City, Description, Tips, Google Maps Embed URL, Google Maps Direct URL, Created Date (optional)

+**Notes:**
+- **ID column**: If provided, will update the existing venue with that ID.
+If empty or omitted, creates a new venue.
+- City names are automatically matched to existing cities in the database
+- Slug is auto-generated from Title
+- Location field is constructed from City and Country
+- Tips are mapped to the proTips field in the database

 ## Next Steps / Future Enhancements
 - Integrate object storage for image uploads in admin UI